Laguna Woods Separate Property Protection Lawyer

 One of the most difficult aspects of a divorce proceeding is the division of property.
 On the one hand, the property which parties have jointly owned between them during their marriage, also called “community property” in the terms of California law, can be tricky to separate equally, especially if it is not easy to liquidate.

 However, the property that is considered “separate property,” meaning property which is not divisible between two parties, causes even more conflict and debate, often because it is difficult to discern what originally belonged to one party or the other, especially after many years of marriage.
 This process of dividing property can be incredibly complicated without the aid of our Laguna Woods separate property protection attorney.
-Trust the Law Offices of Steven Giammichele to give you reliable counsel when you need it most.
+Trust Giammichele Law, APC to give you reliable counsel when you need it most.

 How California Defines Separate Property Utilizing the California Family Code